-5.3.
+- 5.3.
 GP scripts.
 Several complete sample GP programs are also given in the examples directory, for example Shanks's SQUFOF factoring method, the Pollard rho factoring method, the Lucas-Lehmer primality test for Mersenne numbers and a simple general class group and fundamental unit algorithm.
-See the file examples/EXPLAIN for some explanations.
+See the file examples/EXPLAIN for some explanations. - 5.4.

-5.4.
 The PARI Community.
-PARI's home page at the address

-http://pari.math.u-bordeaux.fr/
+PARI's home page at the address maintains an archive of mailing lists dedicated to PARI, documentation (including Frequently Asked Questions), a download area and our Bug Tracking System (BTS).
+Bug reports should be submitted online to the BTS, which may be accessed from the navigation bar on the home page or directly at

+'''

+https://pari.math.u-bordeaux.fr/

+'''